spekulatius/link-scraping-test-beautifulsoup-vs-phpscraper/README.md

 Scraping Links with Python 3 and BeautifulSoup 4
 ------------------------------------------------

 As mentioned initially, my Python knowledge is limited and Google had to assist me here and there.
 The various package managers and strong differences between Python 2 and 3 made it more a little more work than anticipated.
-While the source code probably still could be optimized further, it fulfils the requirements.
+While the source code probably still could be optimized further, it fulfills the requirements.
 All in all, the source code is still simple and not too long:

 ```py
 from bs4 import BeautifulSoup